ccjacuzzi/03-Resources/README.md

 ## Description

-Simple app used to illustrate how to use resouces in an Android app.
+Simple app used to illustrate how to use resources in an Android app.

 ## Branches